pytest-dev/pyfakefs/master/_sources/intro.rst.txt

   other means (e.g. using `unittest.mock.patch`) - see
   :ref:`usage_with_mock_open` for more information

+- pyfakefs will not work correctly with
+  `behave <https://github.com/behave/behave>`__ due to the way it loads the steps, if any filesystem modules are imported globally in the steps or environment files; as a workaround, you may load them locally inside the test steps (see `this issue <https://github.com/jmcgeheeiv/pyfakefs/issues/703>`__)

 History
 -------
 pyfakefs was initially developed at Google by